keploy/community-blog/cmh36231l000302jigsfydkqv.md

 Have you ever stared at a section of code and felt lost, even though it seemed straightforward at first glance?
 Many developers have faced this challenge - where understanding, testing, or modifying code feels harder than it should.
 This difficulty is what we refer to as code complexity, a factor that directly affects software quality, maintainability, and performance.

 In this blog, we’ll explore the concept of code complexity, its causes, learn how to measure it effectively, and examine practical ways to manage it.
 We’ll also discuss [**modern tools**](https://keploy.io/blog/community/top-10-futuristic-open-source-testing-tools) and practices that simplify complexity management.
-By the end, you’ll have a comprehensive understanding of code complexity and actionable insights to improve your software development workflow.

 ## What is Code Complexity?